matschie1/MQTTDevice/README.md

 * IND_UPDATE  10000	-> Induction data read/write should be queued approx. every 10s.
 Recommended: values between 2000-10000 (2-10sec)
 * DISP_UPDATE 2000	-> Display screen update queued approx. every 2s.
 Recommended: values between 1000-5000 (1-5sec)

 Beside those read and write events (normally handled by loop) also error events are queued.
 For example a sensors fails.
-If this event is queued you can if enabled in webif automatically switch off all actors and/or induction.
+If this event is queued you can if enabled in webif automatically switch off all actors and/or induction after a configured delay.
 Enter a value for delay on error as you want to delay the event switch off.
 The logic behind this delay is, that a single error event should not immediately turn off your brewery, but if an error event is still queued after some time, then you might prefer a turn off.
+For induction instead of turn off you can set a power state.
+For example 15% power to hold actual temperature in your kettle.

 ### FileBrowser:
-You can browse, down- and upload files from or into spiffs.
+You can browse, down- and upload files from btw. into SPIFFS.
 This makes it very easy to safe or restore configuration (config.json)

-### Over the Air Updates:
+### Updates:
+Firmware has a buildin update modul.
+Open <ip-address esp8266>/update in your browser.
-ArduinoOTA can be activated on webif.
+Alternativly ArduinoOTA can be activated on webif.
 Keep in mind to start OTA on ESP before you open Arduino-IDE.
 Updates by file instead of OTA is recommended.

 ### Debug information: